 The 40 detailed country profiles included in the study across 5 regions

-It is the most assertive and well-researched study on the tolling market.
-This study includes:
+It is the most assertive and well-researched study on the electronic toll collection market.

-- A comparative assessment of all toll technologies:
+- A comparative assessment of all electronic toll collection technologies:

 - Deployment models and impacting trends for ANPR, DSRC, Infrared, GNSS and RFID

 - An impact analysis of interoperability in electronic toll collection:

 - Review of current projects in Europe, US and Colombia

 - Impact of the different models on toll chargers and service providers

 - 12 EETS service providers profiled, analysing their strategic positioning and range of services